Skip to main content

 | The clio tool is bundled with the Wire software.
 Installing Wire Sysio will install the clio and kiod command line tools.

-• You have access to an Wire blockchain.
+• You have access to a local Wire node.

 • You have a sysio account and access to the account's private key.